By Dhanjit Das

 - NBIM adopted FIX in late 2002 and went from 100% manual execution to 80–90% via FIX within one year.
 Its current use of FIX is almost 100%.

 On 23rd Nov, 2015 FIX Trading community opened its technical standards process to developers in the financial industry.
 The interface is hosted on Github .
 Several FIX projects have already been published to Github and more are on the way.

 With the advent of ‘Transport Independence’ multiple application messages can be carried over via one signal.
 This allows FIX messages to be used over any suitable transport technology from a message queue, buses etc.

 *** FAST (FIX Adapted for STreaming) protocol

 Developed as a low latency solution, the FAST framework provides optimized data representation on the network resulting in higher throughput and more efficient communication between financial institutions.

 FIX SBE again strives for faster communication, with a message design that strives for direct data access without complex transformations and conditional logic.
 It uses native binary data types and prefers fixed position, fixed width fields that support direct access.

 FIX is layered over a TCP connection.
 A FIX message has tag value pairs; each pair being separated with a ASCII character code SOH (0x001), a tag separated from a value with an equality character (=).
 Every message has a header, a body and a tail.
 The tail is the checksum with the tag 10.
-The fix version and body length of the message is in the header part (8 and 9 tags respectively).
+The fix version and body length of the message are in the header part (8 and 9 tags respectively).
 The message type is denoted by the value of tag 35.

-If you’re a retail trader or a tech professional looking to start your own automated trading desk, start learning algo trading today!
+If you’re a retail trader or a tech professional looking to start your own automated trading desk, start learning Algo trading today!
 Begin with basic concepts like automated trading architecture, market microstructure, strategy backtesting system and order management system.